This post may contain affiliate links. Please read my disclosure policy for more details.

 (Note: full recipe and ingredients at the bottom of the page)

-- Add potatoes, vegetable broth, and cook for 10 minutes
+- Add the cubed potatoes, broth, and cook for 10 minutes.

-- Add peas and cook for a further 5 minutes
+- Add the frozen peas and cook until tender.

-- Turn off the heat, add fresh mint, and blend
+- Turn off the heat, stir in fresh mint and seasoning.

 Recipe notes & tips